Vegardbeider/ha-addons/wireguard-client/README.md

 ## Usage
 With the correct configuration your home assistant instance will be connected to you WireGuard VPN.

+The add-on is developed to run once.
+Which means it starts on startup and creates a VPN interface called wg0.
+The add-on it self does not run all the time in the background.

+### Bring down the VPN interface
+Run the add-on again to bring down the interface.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg